Enforc3rr/Enforc3rr/README.md

 ## Hi there, I'm Prateek Kumar
-### Currently working as Backend Developer Intern at Xeno.
+### Currently working as Backend Developer at Xeno.
-### I'm a IT UnderGrad Student (Currently in Senior Year) , Developer.

 ### Shifted to [Gitlab](https://gitlab.com/prateek.kumar2) because of work.

-- 🌱 I’m currently learning Cloud Computing And Polishing My DSA Skills.
+- 🌱 I’m currently honing my Cloud Computing skills and my networking concepts.
-- 👯 I’m looking for an Intership to showcase my skills and to learn working in a team.
 - 🥅 2023 Goals: Improving my backend Skills and To Learn About new backend Technologies.

 ### Experience :